 Roasting acorn squash is the easiest way to prepare this vegetable.
 Because of their shape, you can roast them halved and serve them stuffed!
 Slicing them into wedges will decrease cook time and they can be cut up to be used in other dishes such as soup or salads.

 Look for squash with smooth, dull skins.
 Select squash that are firm and heavy for their size.

 Hard squash can be stored 2 to 3 months in cool, dry places.
 I keep mine in the basement.
 Do not refrigerate.

 While there are several varieties of acorn squash, they all have the same characteristic shape that comes to a point opposite the stem.
 Most varieties are similar in taste, texture, and appearance with green skins and an orange yellow flesh.

-Acorn Squash was actually one of the first hard squash that I fell in love with.
-My mother would roast it then smear just a tiny bit of butter, cinnamon, and sugar on it which turned out more of a dessert then an actual side dish.
-Of course now I can eat my acorn squash simply roasted, it’s sweet and delicious.
-Acorn squash, similar to butternut, can also be used in meals like risotto and can be stuffed with grains and other vegetables (my favorite is quinoa, feta cheese, and a few herbs!)
-Just make sure you have a sturdy knife as sometimes the shell of the acorn squash can be a bit tough.
-This squash is one that you normally don’t eat the shell.
+Acorn squash was the first hard squash I loved.
+My mother would roast it, then spread just a tiny bit of butter, cinnamon, and sugar, turning it into more of a dessert than a side dish.
+Now I can eat my acorn squash simply roasted.
+It’s naturally sweet and delicious.
+Acorn squash, similar to butternut, can also be used in dishes like risotto.
+Or stuff them with grains and other vegetables.
+My favorite is quinoa, feta cheese, and a few herbs!
+Just make sure you have a sharp, sturdy knife as sometimes the shell of the acorn squash can be a bit tough.
+Even after roasting, the skin is not typically edible.